 Example 5

-Schools Should Teach Practical Life Skills
+Topic: Schools Should Teach Practical Life Skills

 Many students leave school with strong academic knowledge, yet feel unprepared for everyday responsibilities.
 We have seen this gap appear often.
 Basic skills such as budgeting, time planning, and communication are not always taught directly.